G-Node/g-node-portal/_sources/data_api_specification.txt

     }

-A full set of examples for all supported NEO object can be found here ([wiki:APINEOExamples NEO API Examples]).
+A full set of examples for all supported NEO object can be found here (:ref:`api_object_examples`).

 *Note.
-To understand, which attributes, data fields and relationships are supported for every NEO object please consider Tables 2.1 - 2.4,  ([wiki:APINEOExamples NEO API Examples]) as well as the NEO specification (http://packages.python.org/electrophysiology/classes.html).*
+To understand, which attributes, data fields and relationships are supported for every NEO object please consider Tables 2.1 - 2.4, as well as the NEO specification* (http://packages.python.org/electrophysiology/classes.html).

 To update the segment, changing some ot its parameters, you need to send an authorized HTTP POST to the same URL providing the ID of the segment at the end of the URL.
 Assuming the segment we've just created was assigned an ID = 213, send an HTTP POST to the "/electrophysiology/segment/213/" with the following body

  ::

-    HTTP POST /electrophysiology/segment_213/
+    HTTP POST /electrophysiology/segment/213/

     {
         "name": "Trial 12, Saccade, Stim.
 45 grad color green",